aashtonnz/eight-queens/README.md

   6. Steps (3) to (5) are repeated until the population contains 500 solutions again.
   7. If the population contains an optimal solution then it is printed.

+The adjustable parameters have been set to values determined through experimentation.
+However the intention of this project was to implement a genetic algorithm, so certain parameters were restricted.
+For example, one might increase the mutation rate to 100%, but this would not be consistent with natural evolution.